SteveBarnett/Remixing/_includes/themes/2026/later.md

     - More ambient Ableton
     - tiny eink display research
     - Learn to play Go
+    - Something like a Triomenos set
+    - Make a reusable Musicians of Bremen set
     - Few new things from Korean Banchan Recipes book
     - Note down Improv Wellington
     - Make some peanut butter